 - Removed an abandoned flood light in the soffit near the front door.

-- Installed and/or replaced multiple receptacles with weather resistant (WR) 20 A GFCI devices.
+- Installed and/or replaced multiple receptacles with weather-resistant (WR) 20 A GFCI devices.

 - Replaced old/damaged weatherproof in-use boxes.

-- Cleaned up crooked conduit, and an abandoned switch/receptacle on the north end of the building (rumored to be remnants of the long-removed filter for the baby pool).
+- Cleaned up crooked conduit and an abandoned switch/receptacle on the north end of the building (rumored to be remnants of the long-removed filter for the baby pool).

 - Replaced a dawn-to-dusk fixture with a new LED unit.
-Uses about 75% less energy than the mercury vapor unit it replaced.
+It uses about 75% less energy than the mercury vapor unit it replaced.
 Pleasant, warm 3000 K color temperature matches other exterior lights.
 Water intrusion in the previous unit required wire replacement.
 Re-painted the mounting pole and installed all new mounting hardware.

 - Corrected an exposed wiring issue on one of the exterior lamp posts.